 - not only perform mathematical arguments, but also comment on their correctness or gaps and challanges.

-The Institute of Mathematics is looking for student assistants to supervise the lectures and exercises in the summer term 2019.
+The Institute of Mathematics is looking for student assistants to supervise the lectures and exercises in the winter term 2020/21.

 - Tasks: Usually correction of exercise sheets, in some cases holding exercise groups or tutorials.